-TABLE I Flash Crowd: average server load (file size: 50MB)
+Table 1: Flash Crowd: average server load (file size: 50MB)

-The above explanation is further confirmed by the results in Table I, which reports the average off-cloud resource utilization expressed in volume of data served by both the CYCLOPS and the open-loop-BT content servers, normalized by content size.
+The above explanation is further confirmed by the results in Table 1, which reports the average bandwidth utilization expressed in volume of data served by both the CYCLOPS and the open-loop-BT content servers, normalized by content size.
 An open-loop-BT seed injects the swarm with 10-15 times the size of the original content, whereas CYCLOPS feeds the swarm only when necessary, which given the static nature of this experiment is once.
-These results corroborate the intuition discussed in Section II.
-A content server that can gauge the marginal utility of its contribution to a swarm can settle in the vicinity of an operating point in which an additional expense of off-cloud resources has a marginal effect on the swarm performance.
+These results corroborate the intuition discussed in Section 2.
+A content server that can gauge the marginal utility of its contribution to a swarm can settle in the vicinity of an operating point in which an additional expense of server bandwidth resources has a marginal effect on the swarm performance.

-B. Waves of Arrivals Experiments
+5.2.
+Waves of Arrivals